 - This recipe calls for cooked sweet potato.
 Simply steam, boil, or bake sweet potatoes until tender before adding them to the blender or food processor.

 - Store this gluten-free sweet potato bread in an airtight container in the fridge for up to five days or freeze it for up to six months.

 - This homemade lemon popsicle recipe is perfect for summertime.
 They’re sweet, tart, and refreshing.

 - This date paste recipe is perfect for sweetening nutritious treats.
 All you need are dates, a blender, and boiling water.

-- This vegan banana ice cream is an easy, delicious way to use up ripe bananas in the summer.
+- This vegan no-churn banana ice cream is an easy, delicious way to use up ripe bananas in the summer.
 It tastes just like banana bread!

 - This almond butter frosting is delicious slathered on cake or cupcakes.
 It’s rich, chocolaty, and decadent.